edchelstephens/upskilling/aws/elastic_cloud_compute(ec2)/security_groups.md

 An EC2 instance is assigned a private IP for the life of the instance, this private IP will not change.

+# Elastic IP(EIP)
+- were created to solve the problem of external IP addresses changing when you stop or restart your instance.
+- An EIP is a public IP address assigned to your instance until you release it.
+It will stay the same wether your machine stops or restarts or stays running.
+- You can use one EIP per running instance for free.
+As long as the instance is not running, you will not be charged anything extra for using a single EIP.
+- Elastic IP addresses are static IP addresses designed for dynamic cloud computing.
+- Charged per EIP not assigned to a running instance.